 Getting access to the gated permit caves on the reserve:

-All of the wild caves on the Caves Reserve are gated.
-Recently Moon’s Cave was off-limits due to a platypus in residence.
+All of the significant wild caves on the Caves Reserve are gated.
+This includes Moon’s Cave was off-limits fairly recently due to a platypus in residence.
 To enter any of these caves you need several things:

-All team members need to have some experience, absolute beginners generally not allowed.
+- All team members need to have some experience, and absolute beginners generally not allowed.
 All members need to be aware of and have read the relevant ASF documents especially on minimal impact caving.

-The application needs to come from the secretary of the caving club you belong to on official club letterhead.
+- The application needs to come from the secretary of the ASF member caving club you belong to, on official club letterhead.

-You are much more likely to be granted a permit in the off-season (Winter) and also make Parks aware that you will be as discreet as possible when getting ready / finishing up.
-Dukes is totally off-limits in Summer as it feeds the swimming pool which gets muddy if cavers enter the cave.
+- You are much more likely to be granted a permit in the off-season (Winter) and also make Parks aware that you will be as discreet as possible when getting ready / finishing up.
+Duke’s is totally off-limits in Summer as it feeds the swimming pool which gets muddy if cavers enter the cave.
 In Winter the pool is kept empty and just needs to be cleaned after the trip.
 Permits are never granted for any caves on the reserve on or directly around holidays.
-Don’t even ask.

-If you don’t have a local guide, then research the cave.
+- If you don’t have a local guide, then research the cave.
 Obtain a survey and a description of the route from a local.
-Its iffy, but Parks might give you a permit if you can prove you can self guide.
-A character reference from a local caver would help.
-The VSA and VLCT have surveys and information on every major cave in Buchan, but it is not dispersed freely – in fact you need to be a full member for unlimited access to the VSA records, and it can take up to 2 years to become a full member.
+A character reference from a local caver might help.
+The VSA has surveys and information on every major cave in Buchan, but it is not dispersed freely to non-members.

 The reserve is also the camp ground for Buchan.
 It is a beautiful space with amazing flora and fauna including numerous kangaroos and other wildlife.
 It is really one of the most pretty camp grounds I have ever seen.
 There are also several spectacular walks that can be done, which is a nice break in between a big weekend of caving.